finanalyst/raku-pod-render/Pod2HTML2.md

 [Why Reinvent the Wheel?](#why-reinvent-the-wheel?)

 ----
-A simple default set of templates is provided with a default set of css and a header with the Camelia-bug image.
+A default set of templates is provided with a default set of css and a header with the Camelia-bug image.

 Since no assumption can be made about the way the html is served, everything in the default templates assumes output to an html file that can be served as a file (eg., no embedded images from external files).
 The default behaviour can be changed by changing one or more or all of the templates.